TT702/Forge-InstallProcessor.NET/README.md

 ## Notice
 The Forge Will be installed at the `<Your exe Path>/.minecraft/versions/<Forge Version>`.
+You Need to Change the Namespace Manully Due to These Code Was Export From BakaXL Source Code.

 ## See also
 My friends are also doing some greate job on Installing Forge 1.13+.
 Please also have a look.